MicrosoftDocs/AdaptiveCards/AdaptiveCards/authoring-cards/universal-action-model.md

 ## Summary: how to leverage the universal Bot action model

 1. Use `Action.Execute` instead of `Action.Submit`.
 To update an existing scenario on teams, replace all instances of `Action.Submit` with `Action.Execute`.
-For upgrading an existing scenario on Outlook please refer the backward compatibility section below.
+For upgrading an existing scenario on Outlook please refer to the backward compatibility section below.
 2. For cards to surface on outlook add the `originator` field.
 Refer the Sample JSON above.
 3. Add a `refresh` clause to your Adaptive Card if you want to leverage the automatic refresh mechanism or if your scenario requires user specific views.
 Be sure to specify the `userIds` property to identify which users (maximum 60) will get automatic updates.
 4. Handle `adaptiveCard/action` Invoke requests in your Bot